 I still have (only) two items on their lunch/dinner menu that I haven’t tried yet: the Vegetarian Portobello Burger (griddle-smashed house smoked mushroom with butter lettuce, house mayo, ketchup, pickles and onion — $7) and the B.A.T. sandwich (bacon, arugula and fried green tomato, lemon aioli, on sourdough — $9.75).
 They also have separate menus for breakfast and brunch that look just as tempting as their regular menu.
 Oh, and as of recent, they’ve been making their own all-beef-brisket hot dogs as a daily special that I also haven’t tried yet.
 I’m looking forward to trying all of it!

 One of the things that has stuck out to me on my many visits to Stockyards is how well all the staff seem to get along.
 They work very well together and it looks as though they truly enjoy being there.
 It seems like a great place to work and that’s reflected in the service.

-Stockyards is a very small place and it’s really all about the food, so tHere’s not a whole lot of extra room for frivolous decorations or cutesy ornaments.
+Stockyards is a very small place and it’s really all about the food, so there’s not a whole lot of extra room for frivolous decorations or cutesy ornaments.
 Nevertheless, they’ve still managed to create a casual, relaxed and very inviting atmosphere.
-Not at all stuffy nor uptight, but not too rustic and informal either.
+It’s not at all stuffy nor uptight, but not too rustic and informal either.